Mom sentenced to 30 years in 5-year-old son's death

 - Seattle-area developer Dargey charged with fraud after collecting $150M from Asian investors

-The judge also gave her 884 days credit toward her sentence.

-Lodzinski first said her son disappeared from a carnival in central New Jersey then later claimed he was abducted.
+Lodzinski said her son disappeared from a carnival in central New Jersey, then later claimed he was abducted.

 She was charged in 2014 after witnesses identified a blanket found near the boy’s body nearly a year after he disappeared.
+Lodzinski has always maintained her innocence.

+The judge gave her 884 days credit toward her sentence, which her lawyers are expected to appeal.

+Lodzinski, who had been living in Port St. Lucie, Florida, and has two other children, has been held in New Jersey since her arrest in the summer of 2014.

+She was long a prime suspect in Wiltsey’s death, but investigators didn’t believe they had enough evidence to convict her until they reopened the case several years ago and eventually found witnesses who could identify a blanket found near the boy’s remains as having come from Lodzinski’s apartment.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.